anodyne/nova/README.md

 * updated the genre data files
 * updated the genre listing in the nova config file
 * updated the constants config file with the proper release values
+* updated the index file with a better error reporting default
 * removed test images
 * fixed bug with undefined variable errors on the character bio page (#99)
 * fixed wrong link for the edit bio link on the character bio page